American Bullfrog Care Sheet

 Like other amphibians, American bullfrogs are cold-blooded, which means that they rely on external temperatures to manage their own body temperature and metabolism.
 Although amphibians are generally not as dependent on thermal gradients as reptiles, it’s still important to make sure your frog can thermoregulate as needed.

-American bullfrogs should have a gentle “basking” air temperature between 80-84°F. On the other side of the enclosure, the temperature should be around 74°F. This should also be the water temperature.
-Make sure you’re maintaining an appropriate temperature gradient with digital probe thermometers, with one probe placed on each end.
+American bullfrogs do best with a gentle “basking” temperature between 80-84°F. On the other side of the enclosure, the temperature is ideal around 74°F. This should also be the water temperature.
+Ambient temperatures can be measured with digital probe thermometers, one probe placed on each end.
+You can also measure basking and surface temperatures accurately with a temperature gun.

-Provide heat for your bullfrog with at least two low-wattage heat bulbs, placed close together over the basking area to evenly heat the frog’s entire body.
-Do not use ceramic heat emitters (CHEs), red bulbs, or blue bulbs, as these are not as effective.
-If the bubs are a little too hot, use a plug-in lamp dimmer to reduce output.
-If the bulbs are not hot enough, you will need a higher wattage.
+We suggest two low-wattage heat bulbs placed close together over the basking area to evenly heat the frog’s entire body.
+We do not recommend ceramic heat emitters (CHEs), red bulbs, or blue bulbs, as these are not as effective.
+If the bubs are a little too hot, you can use a rheostat or plug-in lamp dimmer to reduce output.
+If the bulbs are not hot enough, you would need a higher wattage.

 Best humidity levels for American bullfrogs

 As amphibians, American bullfrogs can’t live without ready access to water, especially when they’re still just tadpoles!
-Average air humidity should be around 60% during the day.
-Humidity should be measured via digital probe hygrometer, with the probe placed in the middle of the terrarium.
+Average air humidity is best around 60% during the day.
+Humidity can be measured via digital probe hygrometer, with the probe placed in the middle of the terrarium.

 Given that American bullfrogs are semi-aquatic, most of the enclosure needs to be water.
-In other words, you will need to either place a large, removable tub of water inside the enclosure, or create a paludarium setup that functions like a shallow aquarium plus dry land.
+In other words, it is ideal to either place a large, removable tub of water inside the enclosure, or create a paludarium setup that functions like a shallow aquarium plus dry land.

-If you go the water tub route, waste and debris will need to be removed daily, and the tub itself will need to be removed and scrubbed with animal-safe disinfectant once a week.
+If you go the water tub route, waste and debris should be removed daily, and the tub itself should be removed and scrubbed with animal-safe disinfectant once a week.
 The new water must be treated with dechlorinator before replacing — never used distilled or reverse-osmosis water for your frog!

 Since most of the enclosure is water, maintaining appropriate levels of humidity shouldn’t be an issue.
 However, if you notice that humidity levels have become too low for some reason, you can increase humidity by misting the enclosure with a spray bottle.
 A cool mist humidifier connected to a hygrostat can also help where needed.